VaibhavTiwari14/UberClone/Backend/README.md

 ## Endpoint: `/captains/register`

 ### Description
-This endpoint allows captains to register a new account in the system.
+This endpoint allows captains (drivers) to register a new account in the system.
 It validates the input data, checks for existing captains, and creates a new captain account if all validations pass.

 ### Method
 `POST`